hgscott/TASBEFlowAnalytics/README.md

 - Compensation for autofluorescence and spectral overlap
 - Distributed under a permissive free and open license

+**If you use TASBE Flow Analytics in your work, please cite the following publication:**

+- A Method for Fast, High-Precision Characterization of Synthetic Biology Devices, Jacob Beal, Ron Weiss, Fusun Yaman, Noah Davidsohn, and Aaron Adler, MIT CSAIL Tech Report 2012-008, April, 2012. http://hdl.handle.net/1721.1/69973

 ## Installation

 - Using the shell (requires a Unix-like operating system such as GNU/Linux or Apple OSX):